Seller Fulfilled Prime: EVERYTHING Amazon Sellers Need To Know [GUIDE, REQUIREMENTS & INFOGRAPHIC]

 For instance, if you have perishable goods that need to ship right away anyways, it makes sense to get the Prime badge and do Seller Fulfilled Prime.

-Or, if you have certain products that CANNOT BE STORED IN FBA WAREHOUSES at certain times or at all, like certain vitamins & supplements for example.
+Or, if you have certain products that CANNOT BE STORED IN FBA WAREHOUSES at certain times or at all, like certain vitamins & supplements for example, even if you contact Amazon Seller Support.

 If you didn’t know, FBA Warehouses get HOT, over 100 degrees Fahrenheit at times.
 They are not climate controlled.